TranPhucVinh/C/Application layer/MQTT/Protocol description.md

 The payload of the CONNECT Packet contains one or more length-prefixed fields, whose presence is determined by the flags in the variable header.
 These fields, if present, **MUST** appear in the order **Client Identifier, Will Topic, Will Message, User Name, Password**.

 The Client Identifier (ClientId) identifies the Client to the Server.
 Each Client connecting to the Server has a unique ClientId.
 The ClientId MUST be used by Clients and by Servers to identify state that they hold relating to this MQTT Session between the Client and the Server.
+# SUBSCRIBE
+When the Server receives a SUBSCRIBE Packet from a Client, the Server MUST respond with a SUBACK Packet.
+The SUBACK Packet MUST have the same Packet Identifier as the SUBSCRIBE Packet that it is acknowledging.